Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Ivory Coat ingredients depend on which line you’re looking at.
 Although they have both grain-free and regular lines, most owners prefer the grain-free options.
 Nevertheless, keep in mind the regular flavours are slightly less expensive.

-In general, Ivory Coat foods have a very limited ingredients list, which is great to avoid unwanted food allergies.
+In general, Ivory Coat foods have a very limited ingredients list, which our panel of experts note is great to avoid unwanted food allergies.
 The brand also sticks to naturally-sourced additives as a way to complete the nutrient profile, so you can be sure your dog won’t eat any dangerous preservatives like sulphites.

 However, keep in mind in most flavours the second main ingredient is plant-based (usually peas, tapioca, or potatoes).
 This can be a bit misleading since the flavours usually only advertise animal-based protein sources.